PRL-PRG/UFOs/README.md

     :mag_right: UFO Vectors as a backend to DelayedArray (`ufovectors/vignettes/delayedArray.Rmd`)

-- For those interested in implementing their own custom larger-than memory vectors, `ufos` contains a vignette explaining how to do it
+- For those interested in implementing their own custom larger-than memory vectors, `ufos` contains a vignette explaining how to do it, going through the implementation of the `ufoseq` step-by-step

     :mag_right: UFO programming guide (`ufos/vignettes/programming-guide.Rmd`)